 Making the decision to approach a talking therapy/counselling service is a huge step and knowing which therapist to choose can be overwhelming.
 Rest assured that if you choose Yorkshire Counselling & Therapy, I will quickly put you at ease as to what the process will entail.
 The essence of my approach is to work collaboratively with you to help address your problems.
 Clients report how empowered they feel by the way I work.

 It might be that you are finding it increasingly difficult to cope with low mood, anxiety, relationship issues or other emotional/psychological problems.
 Alternatively, you may be having physical symptoms which have no clear cause but just won't go away.
+Negotiating the demands of an increasingly complex world and associated issues of identity, is another common reason for seeking therapy.
 Regardless, I can help you resolve these issues as well as help you find a more positive and healthy way of being.

 Training, qualifications & experience